Skip to main content

 JOANA CALDEIRA - i3S Institute for Health Research and Innovation, University of Porto

-Joana Caldeira, PhD in Biomedicine, intends to combine the use of CRISPR gene editing technology (CRISPR/Cas9) with stem cell therapies, for the regeneration of intervertebral discs that affect low back pain.
-This pain affects more than 70% of the world's population, whether due to the natural aging process, various traumas, or genetic predisposition.
-With this project, it intends to improve the already promising stem cell therapies and open doors for the first intervertebral disc regenerative therapy based on CRISPR technology.
+Joana Caldeira, who has a PhD in Biomedicine, aims to combine the use of CRISPR gene editing technology (CRISPR/Cas9) with stem cell therapies for the regeneration of intervertebral discs that affect low back pain.
+This pain affects more than 70% of the world's population, whether due to the natural aging process, various traumas or genetic predisposition.
+This project aims to improve the already promising stem cell therapies and open the door to the first regenerative therapy for the intervertebral disc based on CRISPR technology.
 The results obtained will lay the foundations for pioneering clinical trials to reverse the current reality.

 PatriciaCosta

-PATRÍCIA COSTA REIS - Institute of Molecular Medicine / Faculty of Medicine, University of Lisbon / Santa Maria Hospital
+PATRÍCIA COSTA REIS - Institute of Molecular Medicine / Faculty of Medicine of the University of Lisbon / Santa Maria Hospital

-Physician and Researcher Patrícia Costa Reis dedicated her PhD to the study of Lupus.
-With this work, she intends to understand if patients with Lupus have a greater permeability of the intestine, which may be responsible for the passage of bacteria existing there into the bloodstream and thus contribute to the chronic activation of the immune system.
-This project could lay the groundwork for new therapeutic strategies, such as antibiotics or vaccines that alter the microbiome, and thus control the immune system and disease activity.
+Doctor and researcher Patrícia Costa Reis dedicated her PhD to the study of Lupus.
+With this work, she intends to find out whether Lupus patients have greater intestinal permeability, which could be responsible for the passage of bacteria there into the bloodstream and thus contribute to the chronic activation of the immune system.
+This project could lay the foundations for new therapeutic strategies, such as antibiotics or vaccines that alter the microbiome and thus control the immune system and disease activity.

-This edition of Call had 70 PhD candidates, aged between 30 and 36, whose work was analyzed by a scientific jury chaired by Alexandre Quintanilha, President of the Education and Science Commission.
-The work of each of the female researchers will be recognized with an individual prize of 15 thousand euros, which aims to support and encourage the continuity of their research.
+This edition of the Call had 70 female PhD candidates, aged between 30 and 36, whose work was analyzed by a scientific jury chaired by Alexandre Quintanilha, President of the Education and Science Committee.
+The work of each of the researchers will be recognized with an individual prize of 15,000 euros, which aims to support and encourage the continuity of their research.

-The "L'Oréal Portugal Medals of Honor for Women in Science" were created by L'Oréal Portugal, in conjunction with the National UNESCO Commission (CNU) and the Foundation for Science and Technology (FCT) with the aim of promoting the participation of women in science.
-In 15 years, 49 young female researchers have been awarded in Portugal.
+The "L'Oréal Portugal Medals of Honor for Women in Science" were created by L'Oréal Portugal, together with the UNESCO National Commission (CNU) and the Foundation for Science and Technology (FCT), with the aim of promoting the participation of women in science.
+In 15 years, 49 young female researchers have won awards in Portugal.